 Any incident, which does not constitute a criminal offence, perceived by the victim or any other person, as being motivated by prejudice or hate.

 We are committed to investigating all crimes and incidents motivated by hate, supporting victims and bringing offenders to justice.
 We have specially trained Hate Crime Advisors working across the county to support victims.
 For more information download our

 We are committed to investigating all crimes and incidents motivated by hate, supporting victims and bringing offenders to justice.

 We have specially trained Hate Crime Advisors working across the county to support victims.

-Makes contact with victims of hate incidents or crimes
+Make contact with victims of hate incidents or hate crimes

 All Police Officers and Police Community Support Officers can help support victims of hate crimes.

 Please report all hate incidents or hate crimes to us or our partner agencies to get the right advice, support and follow up visits as appropriate.

 Reports made to True Vision will be securely routed to our 24 hour Crime & Communication Centre.
 You will receive an acknowledgement within 24 hours and we will contact you to discuss your issues in due course.

 Hate crimes and incidents are targeted at a victim because of the offender's hostility or prejudice against an identifiable group of people.